Dravidian languages: Pronouns

-The demonstrative pronouns also serve as personal pronouns of the 3rd person.
+The demonstrative pronouns also serve as personal pronouns of the third person.
 They consist of an initial vowel expressing the distance and a suffix expressing number and gender.
 There are three levels of distance: the far distance is formed with the initial vowel *a-, the middle distance with *u- and the near distance with *i-.
 The same deictic elements also occur in local ('here', 'there') and temporal adverbs ('now', 'then').
 The original threefold distinction of the distance (e.g. Kota avn 'he, that one', ūn 'he, this one', ivn 'he, this one') has only survived in a few languages spoken today, the yonder distance u- has mostly become obsolete instead a- and i- are used.
-Interrogative pronouns are formed analogously to the demonstrative pronouns and are characterized by the initial syllable *ya- (e.g. Kota evn 'which').
+Interrogative pronouns are formed analogously to the demonstrative pronouns and are characterised by the initial syllable *ya- (e.g. Kota evn 'which').

 Tamil-Telugu made another word *ñān for the 1SG pronoun back formed from 1P inclusive *ñām, in parallel to *yān; some languages like Tamil retain both forms, yāṉ, nāṉ.